 Now another interesting question we come across is: ‘What are Fintech Companies?’

-Now that we have established what Fintech is, let’s understand how fintech works?
+Now that we have established what Fintech is, let’s understand how Fintech works.

 Fintech now covers a variety of financial activities, including money transfers, depositing a check with your smartphone, bypassing a bank branch to apply for credit, raising money for a business start-up, or managing your investments, generally without the assistance of a person.
-Around one-third of consumers utilize at least two or more fintech services and those consumers are also increasingly aware of fintech as a part of their daily lives.
+Around one-third of consumers utilize at least two or more fintech services, and those consumers are also increasingly aware of fintech as a part of their daily lives.
 With the expansion of the Fintech domain, the career opportunities associated with it have also increased multifariously.
 One can easily imbibe the skills related to the mentioned profiles and can easily tap a job in this sector.

 Some of the careers pertinent to Fintech are:

-- Content Writers: A content writer would typically be focused on publishing articles on thought leadership, creating write-ups on related topics and scripting relevant insights that are to be shared.
+- Content Writers: A content writer would typically be focused on publishing articles on thought leadership, creating write-ups on related topics, and scripting relevant insights that are to be shared.

 - Data Scientists: Fintech companies typically have to deal with unstructured data in order to identify the lag and cater to the underserved.
-A data scientist would work towards uncovering the value from collected data through various sources in order to customise the products being offered.
+A data scientist would work towards uncovering the value from collected data through various sources in order to customize the products being offered.

 - Cloud Management: With the expansion of operations and reach, cloud managers ensure to govern the entire ecosystem, including cyber security over a cloud.

-- Product Engineers: In order to adopt an agile product development approach, product engineers ensure to implement products quickly with the help of open stack application developers to roll out products in a shorter turnaround time.
+- Product Engineers: In order to adopt an agile product development approach, product engineers ensure to implement products quickly with the help of open-stack application developers to roll out products in a shorter turnaround time.

-- UI/UX and Graphic Designers: These creative professionals develop convenient workflows, primarily for mobile only solutions, in order to create an enriching customer experience.
+- UI/UX and Graphic Designers: These creative professionals develop convenient workflows, primarily for mobile-only solutions, in order to create an enriching customer experience.

 Some of the other traditional Fintech careers include but are not restricted to: